elmahio/documentation/docs/where-is-my-api-key.md

+---
+title: Where is my API key?
+description: Learn about how to locate your elmah.io API key.
+An API key is a security measure that will authenticate one or more applications on elmah.io.
+---

 # Where is my API key?

 API keys are a new concept introduced with version 3.x of our [API](https://elmah.io/api/).
 API keys are located on the organization settings page.